DS-15-Project-1/CSE-Data-Container/README.md

 3. data: /mnt/*
 4. .gitignore: Specifies files and directories that Git should ignore.

-This structure provides a streamlined environment for reading miniSEED files with ObsPy, processing them with pyarrow, and depositing them back on the server via SFTP connection.
-The container will:

 1. Read miniSEED files from the `/mnt/data/SWP_Database_Container` directory
 2. Process the data using ObsPy and PyArrow
 3. Save the processed data as a CSV file in the `/mnt/code/output` directory